IvonJanssen/dissect-docs/docs/source/overview/index.rst

 Other plugins
 ^^^^^^^^^^^^^

-Next we have auxiliary and "artifact" plugins.
+Next we have auxiliary and "artefact" plugins.
 An example of an auxiliary plugin is the Windows registry plugin, which provides an easy to use API for interacting with the Windows registry, which can then be used by all the other plugins.
-An example of an artifact plugin is the Windows event log plugin, or the Windows services plugin, which leverages the registry plugin!
+An example of an artefact plugin is the Windows event log plugin, or the Windows services plugin, which leverages the registry plugin!

-Note that it's a deliberate design decision in Dissect that artifacts are only parsed from their intended/configured locations.
+Note that it's a deliberate design decision in Dissect that artefacts are only parsed from their intended/configured locations.
 For example, when parsing Windows event logs we will only use the default and configured event log paths (from the registry).
 Event logs in any other location on the filesystem will not be parsed.